 Information about Preparing for an Emergency

-The purpose of this web page is to help Texas Department of Aging and Disability Services (DADS) home and community support services agencies (HCSSAs) find resources and information on emergency preparedness in one convenient location.
+The purpose of this web page is to help Health and Human Services (HHSC) home and community support services agencies (HCSSAs) find resources and information on emergency preparedness in one convenient location.

-The Texas Administrative Code (TAC), Title 40, Part 1, Chapter 97, §97.256, relating to Emergency Preparedness Planning and Implementation, applies to all categories of service on a HCSSA license.
-Section 97.403(w)(2) contains additional licensing standards for a hospice inpatient unit.
+The Texas Administrative Code (TAC), Title 26, Part 1, Chapter 558, §558.256, relating to Emergency Preparedness Planning and Implementation, applies to all categories of service on a HCSSA license.
+Section 558.403(w)(2) contains additional licensing standards for a hospice inpatient unit.